|The Right Honourable Michaëlle Jean, C.P., C.C., C.M.M., C.O.M., C.D.

 In 2011, the Universities Fighting World Hunger international network launched the Michaëlle Jean Award granted to students who have made a major contribution to fighting hunger in situations of emergency relief.

-Jean-Daniel Lafond was born in France at the end of the Second World War.
-At a very early age, he discovered his first passion – the theatre, cinema and writing – while attending school.
-He performed on stage on a regular basis until 1971, and again in June 2000.
+Jean-Daniel Lafond was born in France at the end of the Second Wolrd War.
+At a very early age, he discovered his first passion – the theatre – while attending school.
+He performed on the stage on a regular basis until 1971, and again in June 2000.

-After studying literature and philosophy, Mr. Lafond taught philosophy from 1966 to 1971, while pursuing research in communications, pedagogy, audio-visual training, the semiotics of imagery and the social role of cinema.
+After studying literature and philosophy, Mr. Lafond taught philosophy from 1966 to 1971, while pursuing research in audio-visual training and communications.
 He worked closely with the research branches of the Service de radiodiffusion télévision française, the Institut National de la Recherche Pédagogique and the Atelier de Création Radiophonique de Radio-France.